instructlab/instructlab/docs/maintainers/ci.md

 1. `MMLU Branch` is not run as the `full` SDG pipeline does not create the needed files in the tasks directory when only training against a skill.

-### Discord/Slack reporting
+### Discord reporting

-Some E2E jobs send their results to the channel `#e2e-ci-results` via the `Son of Jeeves` bot in both Discord and Slack.
+Some E2E jobs send their results to the channel `#e2e-ci-results` via the `Son of Jeeves` bot in Discord.
 You can see which jobs currently have reporting via the "Current E2E Jobs" table above.

-In Slack, this has been implemented via [the official Slack GitHub Action](https://github.com/slackapi/slack-github-action?tab=readme-ov-file#technique-2-slack-app).
 In Discord, we use [actions/actions-status-discord](https://github.com/sarisia/actions-status-discord) and the built-in channel webhooks feature.

 ### Triggering an E2E job via GitHub Web UI